Tanzania’s tax-to-GDP ratio soars to 14pc in 2024/25

 The forum aims to generate actionable insights for increasing revenue, improving tax efficiency, and attracting sustainable investments to drive national development.

-1. When I originally commented I clicked the “Notify me when new comments are added” checkbox and now each time a comment is added I get four emails with the same comment.
-Is there any way you can remove me from that service?
-Thanks!
+After I initially commented I seem to have clicked on the -Notify me when new comments are added- checkbox and from now on whenever a comment is added I receive four emails with the same comment.
+Is there a way you can remove me from that service?
+Thanks a lot!